 STANDARD DEVIATION = (PESSIMISTIC – OPTIMISTIC) / 6

 Many teams will agree to a standard range that the standard deviation should fit into.
-In cases where your standard deviation does not fall in that range then it may be necessary to gather more information or make changes to your estimate in order to increase the level of certainty in your estimate.
-For example, the range for Integrating Sales Force may fall outside that range with values as low as 5 and as high as 40.
-A range of 35-40 would have a lower standard deviation.
+In cases where your standard deviation does not fall in that range then it may be necessary to gather more information or make changes to your estimate in order to increase the level of certainty in your estimates.

 Benefits of Three Point Estimation